Contributory Negligence: If you’re partially at fault, can you sue?

 What is Contributory Negligence?

-To understand contributory negligence, we will use a simple example: Someone runs a stop sign and hits your car, but your headlights weren’t on at the time.
+To explain contributory negligence, we will use a simple example: Imagine that someone runs a stop sign and hits your car, but your headlights weren’t on at the time.
 The opposing side could counter your claim by arguing that the accident would not have occurred if your headlights were on, based off the notion that your lack of headlights created poor visibility.
 This would be an act of negligence on your part which likely “contributed” to the accident.
 In other words, you may be found contributorily negligent for the accident.

 How Does Contributory Negligence Affect Your Case?